City of Lies: Plot

 Voletta Wallace files a wrongful death claim against Los Angeles based on the evidence championed by Poole.
 Mack and Amir Muhammad were named as defendants, but were dropped shortly before the trial began after the LAPD and FBI dismissed them as suspects.
 Poole resigns in disgrace one month before he was eligible for his pension, which ultimately costs him his family.

 Jackson meets with Poole and Voletta who have developed a friendship in the decades since her son's murder.
 Jackson apologizes to her for previously writing an article implicating her son in the murder of Tupac Shakur; which she accepts.
 Voletta reveals that she is thankful for Poole's sacrifice in his attempts to solve the murder.
 Poole informs Jackson that Wallace's earning potential was estimated at $1 billion, and that a civil suit would bankrupt the city.
 One day, Poole goes to the L.A.
 Sheriff's Department in an attempt to reopen his investigation, but suffers a heart attack and dies some time after.

-Out of guilt, Jackson, using the information he has learned, wrote an article about Russell Poole declaring him as a forgotten hero.
+Out of guilt, Jackson, using the information he has learned, writes an article about Russell Poole declaring him as a forgotten hero.
 Jackson's article is received with acclaim, however, he soon resigns from his job, finding the system too hypocritical to celebrate worthy men like Poole.
 Both the murders of Wallace and Tupac remain unsolved.